Cards Against Disney Review: Disney Magic With No Filter

 Cards Against Disney Review - Cards

 Nemo sushi?
 A hookah-smoking caterpillar?
-The thing Aurora and Philip did after she awoke?
-Hilarious!!!
+The thing Aurora and Philip did after she woke up?
+Yeah, choosing favorites is basically impossible with this deck.

 How To Play Cards Against Disney?